tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/Service 扩展协议_intl_en.md

 - For access in [direct access mode](https://intl.cloud.tencent.com/document/product/457/36837), there are no restrictions on the use of extension protocols, and TCP and UDP protocols can be used together.
 - In non-direct access scenarios, `ClusterIP` and `NodePort` modes can be used together.
 However, the community has restrictions on Services of the `LoadBalance` type, and only protocols of the same type can be used currently.
 - When `LoadBalance` is declared as TCP, the port can use the capabilities of extension protocols to change the protocol of CLB to TCP_SSL, HTTP, or HTTPS.
-- When `LoadBalance` is declared as UDP, the port can use the capabilities of extension protocols to change the protocol of CLB to UDP or QUIC.
+- When `LoadBalance` is declared as UDP, the port can use the capabilities of extension protocols to change the protocol of CLB to UDP.
 </dx-alert>

 ## TKE Extension of Service Forwarding Protocols

-In addition to the rules of the protocols supported by a native Service, a Service needs to support the mix use of TCP and UDP as well as the TCP SSL, HTTP, and HTTPS protocols in certain scenarios.
+In addition to the rules of the protocols supported by a native Service, a Service needs to support the hybrid use of TCP and UDP as well as the TCP SSL, HTTP, and HTTPS protocols in certain scenarios.
 TKE extends the support for more protocols in `LoadBalancer` mode.